About This Statistic

-The statistic shows the growth of the real gross domestic product (GDP) in Brazil from the second quarter of 2012 to the second quarter of 2013.
+The statistic shows the growth of the real gross domestic product (GDP) in Brazil from the third quarter of 2014 to the third quarter of 2016.
 GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator of the economic strength of a country.
 Real GDP is adjusted for price changes and is therefore regarded as a key indicator for economic growth.
-In the second quarter of 2012, the GDP in Brazil grew by 0.1 percent compared to the previous quarter (seasonally adjusted).
+In the third quarter of 2014, the GDP in Brazil grew by 0.1 percent compared to the previous quarter (seasonally adjusted).